Helen and the DeVos Family

-The anchor of her family
+The anchor of the DeVos family

 Helen’s greatest legacy was the family she created with her husband, Rich, who died September 6, 2018.
 She was truly the anchor of her family—although she never would have said so herself.